 Dr. Mumford designed the concept and programs provided by The Nature of Things and continues to manage its presence in the field of environmental education here in the greater Metropolitan area.
 She has worked in the fields of environmental education, early childhood education, and higher education for more than 40 years serving as an educator, writer, naturalist, and administrator.
 Dr. Mumford designed the outreach program to offer developmentally appropriate curriculum that is inquiry-based to challenge those who are curious about the natural world and its varied habitats and inhabitants.
 She has been honored to be referred to as “The Critter Lady” by countless schoolchildren and the families she has worked with over the years.
-In addition to her work with The Nature of Things, Dr. Mumford teaches kindergarten and serves on various committees in the Edgemont School District in Scarsdale; teaches science and early childhood graduate courses as an adjunct faculty member of Mercy College's Graduate School of Education; serves on the Board of Directors of the Alcott School in Scarsdale, New York; and continues to serve on the Board of Directors of Westchester Association for the Education of Young Children (Westchester AEYC).
-Dr. Mumford‘s educational background includes graduate degrees and NYS licenses in public administration, special education, and educational supervision and administration, including her doctoral degree in Educational Psychology/Instructional Leadership.
-Based on her availability, Dr. Mumford enjoys teaching and sharing her love for environmental education at various programs, workshops, and events.
+In addition to her work with The Nature of Things, Dr. Mumford teaches kindergarten and serves on various committees in the Edgemont School District in Scarsdale; teaches science and early childhood graduate courses as an adjunct faculty member of Mercy College's Graduate School of Education and Westchester Community College; serves on the Board of Directors of the Alcott School in Scarsdale, New York; and various NYSED committees.
+Dr. Mumford‘s educational background includes a doctoral degree in Instructional leadership, as well as graduate degrees and NYS licenses in public administration, special education, and educational supervision and administration.
+Based on availability, Dr. Mumford enjoys teaching and sharing her love for environmental education at various programs, workshops, and events.

 Mr. Mumford's background includes an undergraduate degree in business administration and marketing, and more than 45 years in retail and customer service.
 This is one of our first photos from 1985 in our re-designed office and one of the first computers is visible in the background!!!
 In addition to his own career, Mr. Mumford juggles payroll and accounts payable together with finding us the best price on crickets and chicken food!
 His shopping trips for fresh fruits and vegetables for hungry tortoises and iguanas have made him quite famous at the local supermarket.